chrisjamiecarter/product-management-system/README.md

 This is a .NET project designed to demonstrate role based authentication and authorisation with ASP.NET Core Identity.

-Product Management System is a back-of-store application developed soley using .NET!
+Product Management System is a back-of-store application developed solely using .NET!
 Users can create, view, update and delete products.
 Whilst admins can create, view, update and delete users.
 Owners have full controls, and account with no role will just be able to see the home page.

 The web front-end is delivered by a Blazor Web App and utilises Boostrap for styling.